Dinerville/smilelang/npm-package/readme.md

 ```
 'some string'
 ```
 A `string` is any collection of characters.
-It nust have a single quote at the beginning to open the string and a single quote at the end to close it.
+It must have a single quote at the beginning to open the string and a single quote at the end to close it.

 ### number
 examples